pallets/click/docs/utils.rst

 .. versionadded:: 2.0

-Starting with click 2.0, the :func:`echo` function gained extra functionality to deal with ANSI colors and styles.
+Starting with Click 2.0, the :func:`echo` function gained extra functionality to deal with ANSI colors and styles.
 Note that on Windows, this functionality is only available if `colorama`_ is installed.
 If it is installed, then ANSI codes are intelligently handled.

 Primarily this means that:

--   click's :func:`echo` function will automatically strip ANSI color codes if the stream is not connected to a terminal.
+-   Click's :func:`echo` function will automatically strip ANSI color codes if the stream is not connected to a terminal.
 -   the :func:`echo` function will transparently connect to the terminal on Windows and translate ANSI codes to terminal API calls.
 This means that colors will work on Windows the same way they do on other operating systems.

-Note for `colorama` support: click will automatically detect when `colorama` is available and use it.
+Note for `colorama` support: Click will automatically detect when `colorama` is available and use it.
 Do *not* call ``colorama.init()``!

 To install `colorama`, run this command::